Overview

 A new Plan for Parks will:

-• ensure that guiding principles (accountability, equitable access, reconciliation and sustainability) are able to address challenges and navigate decisions involving diverse and sometimes competing needs in Alberta’s parks
+- address challenges and support navigating decisions involving diverse and sometimes competing needs in Alberta’s provincial parks system

-• enhance nature-based recreation and camping opportunities, while ensuring the long-term success of our parks system in an environmentally responsible way
+- support nature-based recreation and camping opportunities, while ensuring the long-term sustainability of our provincial parks system in an environmentally responsible way

-• reflect the feedback we receive from Albertans and shape how current and future generations visit and enjoy parks
+- shape how current and future generations visit and enjoy provincial parks

-• ensure we can meet new challenges to provincial parks from increasing pressures and growing demand from existing and new activities
+- ensure we can meet new challenges to provincial parks caused by increasing pressures and growing demand from existing and new activities

 A new plan will not alter management intent or change permitted activities or land uses for any park designation (for example, provincial parks or provincial recreation areas).
-It will not change currently allowed exercise of First Nations’ Treaty Rights and recognized Métis harvesting in or on Alberta’s parks.
+It will not impact currently allowed exercise of First Nations’ Treaty Rights and recognized Métis harvesting in or on Alberta’s parks.
+It will not alter resident hunting opportunities.

 Learn more